 Determining a Total Loss

-A total loss is declared when the cost of repair would amount to a percentage of the total value that is set by the insurer.
-This percentage is constrained by state laws, which frequently require a declaration of complete loss when damages are about 70 percent or more of the total value of the vehicle.
+A total loss is declared by the car insurance company when the cost of repair amounts to a percentage of the total value that is set by the insurer.
+This percentage is constrained and varies by state laws, which frequently require a declaration of complete loss when damages are about 70% or more of the total value of the vehicle.
 The insurer may set a higher percentage than the state (but not a lower one) in reaching this determination.

 After a Total Loss is Determined

 When a car has been totaled, the insurer must compensate you for the determined value of the vehicle prior to the accident.
 They won't replace your car or guarantee that the vehicle's pre-accident value will be enough to purchase a replacement.
 You cannot, in most situations, keep the wreck to sell or use for parts.

 By accepting a settlement payment, you agree that the insurer will take possession of the totaled car.
 They will then sell it to a scrap yard or repair it and put it back on the market as a salvage-titled vehicle.
 However, it may be possible to negotiate with the adjuster in order to keep your totaled vehicle.

 Ultimately, your claim results depend on whether you and/or the at-fault driver have comprehensive coverage or insurance that covers the nature of the damages relevant to your particular situation.